Your guide to a great night out in Ipswich

 Bikini waitresses from 4-7pm.
 Registration at 6pm to play poker.

-Brothers Leagues Club: Morning Melodies, Tracy Vaughan is performing from 11am in the O Bar.
+Brothers Leagues Club: Morning Melodies, Baby Boomer Party Band is performing from 11am in the O Bar.

-Club Services Ipswich, Lowry St, Nth Ipswich: Live music, Marco will perform live from 11am to 2pm.
+Club Services Ipswich, Lowry St, Nth Ipswich: Live music, Shayne Crump will perform live from 11am-2pm, followed by Terrina from 6.30pm.

 FRIDAY

-GOODNA Services Club: Live music from Smooth and Groove Band in the Sky Stage from 8pm to midnight.
+GOODNA Services Club: Live music from B-Rocked Band in the Sky Stage from 8pm-midnight.
 Free.

-Royal Mail Hotel, Goodna : Live music, Rumblefish from 7pm.
+Royal Mail Hotel, Goodna: Live music, Floyd Vincent and the Temple Dogs from 7pm.
 Free entry, with food and drinks to buy.

-Club Services Ipswich, Lowry St, North Ipswich: Live music, 7.45pm- 11.45pm.
-Ten Foot Tall will play music for dancing.
+Club Services Ipswich, Lowry St, North Ipswich: Live music, 7.45-11.45pm.
+High Noon will play music to fill the dance floor. for dancing.
 Entry as per RSL policy.

-Brothers Leagues Club: Paisley Road will perform from 8pm in the OBar followed by The Lazy Valentines in the Sports Bar from 9.30pm.
+Brothers Leagues Club: Ear Candy will perform from 8pm in the OBar followed by BrisVegas in the Sports Bar from 9.30pm.

-Springlake Hotel: Free sausage sizzle, meat tray raffles, bikini waitresses 4pm-7pm, Jag the Joker 4pm-6pm.

 SATURDAY

-GOODNA Services Club: Live music from Hot Pursuit Band on the Sky Stage.
+GOODNA Services Club: Live music from Champagne Jam Band on the Sky Stage.
 Free entry.

-Brothers Leagues Club: Live music to be performed by Rock Steady in the O Bar at 8pm, with The Whiskey Brothers and the Dave Ritter Band playing from 9.30pm in the Sports Bar.
+Brothers Leagues Club: Live music by Midnight Rambler in the O Bar at 8pm, Vertigo from 9.30pm in the Sports Bar.

 Springlake Hotel / Raceday Saturday with free barbecue and TAB losing ticket draw.